-Or in the alternative, if eligible, you can waive your right to the Formal Review Process and obtain a business purposes only (BPO) license that will allow driving for the following:
+Or in the alternative, if eligible, you can waive your right to the Formal Review Process and obtain a business purpose only (BPO) license that will allow driving for the following:

 For assistance on your options to challenge the administrative suspension or whether you are eligible for BPO or Hardship license, contact a criminal defense attorney with Emmanual Sheppard & Condon today.

 Many people ask, “Does your license get suspended for DUI?”
 The answer depends largely on your circumstances.
 This small window does not leave much time to strategize before the hearing, so contacting a lawyer right away is critical.

 Proactively speaking with an experienced DUI lawyer at Emmanuel Sheppard & Condon is one of the best things you can do to address retention of your license after a DUI arrest.
 If you do not act within 10 days of your arrest, you’ll likely lose your driver’s license for at least six months.